 The Petition's claim charts reveal the gaping holes in their obviousness grounds.
 While the left column in each chart lists the claim language, the selected quotes from the relied-upon references in the right column do not disclose the missing elements.
-For example, there is no quote from any reference that matches the required elements of the α 1,6-fucosyltransferase activity/enzyme, the α 1,6-fucosyltransferase gene, or any method of deleting or adding a mutation to the α 1,6-fucosyltransferase gene.
-Nor does the Petition include any analysis of why the selected quotes allegedly disclose each of the elements of the claim.
+For example, there is no quote from any reference that matches the required element of a fucosyltransferase knock-out host cell that, upon having a gene encoding an antibody introduced into it, produces antibody molecules with complex sugar chains that do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains or any method of creating such a fucosyltransferase knock-out host cell, which requires knocking out the gene encoding $\alpha 1,6$ -fucosyltransferase.
+Nor does the Petition include any